House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Spindle Travel

-We’ve discussed swing measurements and the overall size of the drill press, but there’s still another measurement to consider — spindle travel.
+We’ve discussed swing measurements and the overall size of the drill press, but there’s still another measurement to consider: spindle travel.
 This is essentially a measurement of how deep you can drill.
 In reality, it measures how far the spindle travels, but the best way to think of it is in terms of the hole you can drill.
-So, a drill press with two inches of spindle travel can drill a hole that’s a maximum of two inches deep.
+So, a drill press with two inches of spindle travel can drill a maximum depth of two inches.

 Speeds

 Also, consider how easy it is to change the speed.
-Some machines allow for one-handed belt tension adjustments, making it fast and easy to change the speed and get back to drilling.
+Some machines allow for one-handed belt tension adjustments, making it easy to change the speed and return to drilling.

 divider 8

-Drill presses come in a wide range of sizes with various abilities and prices to suit everyone from a hobbyist to a professional who relies on their drill press daily.
-After reading our reviews, you probably have a good idea of which drill press is a great fit for you.
-But just to make sure they’re fresh in your mind, we’re going to remind you of our recommendations once more.
+Drill presses come in a wide range of sizes with various abilities and prices to suit everyone, from a hobbyist to a professional who relies on their drill press daily.
+After reading our reviews, you probably know which drill press is a great fit for you.
+But just to make sure they’re fresh in your mind, we’ll review our favorites.

-For our dime, the best drill press is the SKIL 3320-01 10-Inch Drill Press.
-It’s got great features like the built-in laser for easily lining up your holes and the 5 speeds that let you dial in the precise speed you want between 570 and 3,050 RPM.
+For our dime, the best drill press is the SKIL 3320-01 10-inch Drill Press.
+It has great features like the built-in laser for quickly lining up your holes and the five speeds that let you dial in the precise speed you want between 570 and 3,050 RPM.

 See Also: